-If you love the history of Ancient Rome, you probably have thought about acquiring ancient Roman coins has probably crossed your mind.
-Holding and owning a 2,000 year old coin really is an amazing feeling and give a close connection to the ancient past.
+If you love the history of Ancient Rome, the thought of acquiring ancient Roman coins has probably crossed your mind.
+Holding and owning a 2,000 year old coin can be an amazing feeling and give a close connection to the ancient past.

-Buying ancient roman coins is actually not that difficult.
-Highly valued Roman coins that cost thousands of dollars (usually silver and gold coins) can be purchased from reputable dealers or auction houses.
+Buying ancient Roman coins can be done through reputable dealers or auction houses.
 Dealers are usually very knowledgeable and can verify the authenticity of coins.
-You can also buy certified to be authentic coins on various sites online.
+You can also buy certified to be authentic coins on various sites online (see further below).
 The coins usually come with a card giving a description of the coin itself, of the time period, emperor, and translation of its text.
-However, the quality of these coins can vary.

-You don't need to spend thousands of dollars to own a Roman coin.
-There are many coins that cost less than $100 (usually made of bronze or copper) that are also very exciting to own.
-But beware of pictures that can be misleading.
+You don't need to spend thousands of US dollars to own a Roman coin.
+There are many coins that are inexpensive to buy (usually made of bronze or copper) that are also very exciting to own.
+If you buy online, beware of pictures that can be misleading.
 Sometimes the coin being shown on the picture looks much better and bigger than the actual coin.
-Therefore, if you order online, make sure that you check the size of the coin.
-Some Roman coins can be extremely small, like... one third of the size of a penny!
+Therefore, if you order online, make sure that you check the size of the coin as some Roman coins can be extremely small, like... one third of the size of a penny!
 Make sure also that the coin on the picture is actually the coin being sold.

 There are many reliable sites online such as: